demo03 of Im2mesh package

 Linear element

-Before exporting mesh, we specify element type.
+Before exporting, we specify element type and precision.

-ele_type = 'CPS3'; % element type, for printInp
+ele_type = 'CPS3';

 file_name = 'test_linear.inp';

-printInp_multiSect Done!
+printInp2d Done!
 Check the inp file!

 Quadratic element